Contents: Replacement of elements ↧ Adsorber ↧ Blow-off valve ↧ Ventilation valve ↧ Fuel tank pressure sensor ↧

 Fuel tank pressure sensor

-25. The gas tank pressure sensor is located in the fuel pump module (see illustration).
+25. The fuel tank pressure sensor is located in the fuel pump module (see illustration).

 15.25.
-Location of the sensor in the fuel tank; to remove it, it must be squeezed from the sides
+The location of the sensor in the fuel tank, to remove it, it must be compressed from the sides

 26. Remove the fuel tank (see chapter 4).